 Welcome to the first of my studio lighting tutorials.
 In this on-going series of blog posts, I will be featuring some of my personal favourite images from my own portfolio and sharing all the info you need to recreate a similar look yourself.
 First up, is possibly my all-time favourite lighting setup.
 Why is it my favourite I hear you ask?
 Because it's super quick and super simple to get started with and the results can be stunning.

-As you can see from the image, the light is quite soft, yet starts to fall off dramatically as it travels to the camera left side of Ronan's face.
-You may also notice that, although the camera left side of the face is mostly in shadow, there is a small triangle of illumination on his cheek.
+As you can see from the image above, the light is quite soft, yet starts to fall off dramatically as it travels to the camera left side of Models's face.
+You may also notice that although the camera left side of the face is mostly in shadow, there is a small triangle of illumination on his cheek.
 This look is commonly referred to as Rembrandt Lighting because Rembrandt (as well as other artists from the period) would often feature this lighting pattern in his paintings.
-This is probably due to the fact that back in times of yore, before speedlites, studio strobes and even photography were invented, portrait subjects would often sit in front of a window to be bathed in beautifully flattering soft light while the artist done his thing.
+This is probably due to the fact that back in times of yore, before speedlites, studio strobes and even photography were invented, portrait subjects would often sit in front of a window to be bathed in beautiful flattering soft light while the artist done his/her thing.
 In today's example we're going to use a strobe, but you could just as easily do this by positioning someone close to a window (check out the diagram below and just replace the softbox with a window).

 WHAT IS SOFT LIGHT?